-Mercury or Quicksilver NMMA FC-W certified synthetic blend 25W-40 multi-viscosity 4-Stroke Outboard Oil is recommended for commercial, and general, all-temperature use.
-As an optional choice, Mercury or Quicksilver NMMA FC-W certified 10W-30 multi-viscosity 4-Stroke Outboard Oil may be used for boating where optimum acceleration performance is desired like water skiing or tournament fishing.
-If the recommended Mercury or Quicksilver NMMA FC-W certified oils are not available, a major brand of NMMA FC-W certified 4-Stroke Outboard Oil of similar viscosity may be used.
+Mercury or Quicksilver 10W-30 4-Stroke Engine Oil (NMMA FC-W certified) is recommended for commercial, and general, all-temperature use.
+If the recommended Mercury or Quicksilver NMMA FC-W certified oils are not available, a major outboard manufacturer's brand of NMMA FC-W certified 4-Stroke outboard oil of similar viscosity may be used.

-IMPORTANT: The use of nondetergent oils, multi-viscosity oils (other than Mercury or Quicksilver NMMA FC-W certified oil or a major brand NMMA FC-W certified oil), synthetic oils, low quality oils, or oils that contain solid additives are not recommended.
+IMPORTANT: The use of nondetergent oils, multi-viscosity oils (other than Mercury or Quicksilver NMMA FC-W certified oil or a major brand NMMA FC-W certified oil), low quality oils, or oils that contain solid additives are not recommended.